Who can serve as an Executor?

 The parties nominated in the decedent’s Last Will & Testament can serve as Executor of the decedent’s estate.
-The order of parties listed matters a great deal when determining of who gets appointed first.
-Should there be any parties prior to any other listed party, wishing to serve, those nominated must renounce their right to serve first.
+The order of parties listed matters a great deal when determining who gets appointed first.
+Should there be any parties prior to any other listed party, wishing to serve, those nominated must renounce their right to serve first?
 For example, if the following were named in the following order:

 - John Doe

 If Stephanie wishes to serve, she’ll need to seek a renunciation from John Doe, Steve Doe, and Jane Doe before she can apply to the courts to become Executor of the Estate.
 Should any of the prior parties not resign, Stephanie cannot serve as Executor of the Estate.

 The only party free to apply without a renunciation is the first nominee.

 What do I need to bring with me when consulting with an attorney?

 There’s nothing wrong with not knowing what to bring when you meet with an attorney to discuss probating your loved one’s estate.
 However, for those who don’t like to go too long without a plan, this one’s for you.